ReAcTree: Hierarchical LLM Agent Trees with Control Flow for Long-Horizon Task Planning: Experiments

 \textbf{Model scale is a critical factor in EM-disabled settings.} The results also highlight a nuanced interaction between memory and model scale, especially when EM is disabled.
 On the 7B model, both \emph{ReAct} and \emph{ReAcTree} perform worse in the WM-only setting than the no-memory baseline.
 This counterintuitive result occurs because, without EM, the agent receives a fixed and potentially mismatched in-context example.
 Adding WM further introduces complexity (the \texttt{recall location of <object>} skill) that is not well-grounded by the poor example, leading to confusion for the smaller model with its limited reasoning capacity.

 In contrast, the 72B model is robust to this degradation.
-Its performance improves significantly with WM alone (+16\%p GSR for \emph{ReAcTree}), as its greater reasoning capacity allows it to handle the additional complexity gracefully, even with suboptimal in-context examples.
+Its performance improves significantly with WM alone (+16\%p GSR for \emph{ReAcTree}), as its greater reasoning capacity handles the additional complexity gracefully, even with suboptimal in-context examples.

 This dynamic also explains why performance between \emph{ReAcTree} and \emph{ReAct} reverses with scale.
 When EM is disabled, the 7B \emph{ReAcTree} underperforms because it struggles to parse the complex, multi-granular in-context example, whereas \emph{ReAct}'s simpler, flat prompt structure is easier for the 7B model to follow.
 However, at the 72B scale, this trend reverses dramatically: the larger model has sufficient capacity to leverage the hierarchical structure, allowing \emph{ReAcTree} to outperform \emph{ReAct} by a large margin (e.g., +18\%p in the no-memory setting and +29\%p in the WM-only setting).